 This partner to the web series "The Mage depot" is a visual novel that puts you in the shoes of Trisha Azizi, a young mage who's just started working at The Mage Depot.

-You tasked with colecting magical cards that have been scattered though out the city.
+You tasked with collecting magical cards that have been scattered though out the city.
 All the while meeting new and interesting new people.

-This games plot revolves cards that transform all who touch them.
+This game's plot revolves around cards that transform all who touch them.

 The basic plot of the game is that you've been charged with colecting stolen magical traiding cards, Each with the power to transform whom ever toutches them. along the way You'll meet chariters in need of your specal brand of transformitive help.

 Trisha Azizi this 18 year old Mage is straight out of high school and eager, to explore the world around her.

 Kim Watanabi A 19 year old nerd with a fascination for transformation magic.

 Mr. Vincent The owner of the mage depot.

 Sume 26 years old, and a total bimbo.